maliMirkec/personal-website/site/side-projects/ui-dev-mentoring/tips/index.md

 ---
 layout: tips
 title: Tips
-description: "These tips have two purposes: to inspire you and to help you become a better UI developer."
+old_description: "These tips have two purposes: to inspire you and to help you become a better UI developer."
+description: Discover tips and best practices for UI development through my UI development mentoring project.
+Get inspired and become a better UI developer.
 ogImage: /gfx/jpg/ui-dev-mentoring.jpg
 tagline:
   - "These tips have two purposes: to inspire you and to help you become a better UI developer."